danpaxton/scopescript-ide/README.md

 If the user is not logged in, the application will work for running an untitled program and downloading it to the user's local machine.
 These programs cannot be saved.

 ### User mode.
 The user can either create a new login or login with existing credentials.
 After a succesful login the new-file button should illuminate, once clicked the user is prompted with a textfield where they can enter a file name followed by '.sc'.
 After a file is loaded and a change has been made, the save button should now be illuminated allowing the user to save their code.
 The user can delete a file by clicking the delete button and then selecting the corresponding delete icon next to the file.
-Once the user logs out the app will return to anonymous mode.
+After the user logs out the app will return to anonymous mode.

 Codemirror Highlighter: https://github.com/danpaxton/codemirror-scopescript